salesforce-ux/theo-example/README.md

 Now you can start editing your `src/index.html` and `src/sass/main.scss`.

-To see the generated docs for your variables go to [localhost:3000/generated/app.html]().
+To see the generated docs for your design-properties go to [localhost:3000/generated/app.html]().
-Note: You can change your variables in `./variables/app.json` or the `./variables/aliases.json` and see live changes to the docs.
+Note: You can change your design-properties in `./design-properties/app.json` or the `./design-properties/aliases.json` and see live changes to the docs.

-Further if you open [localhost:3000]() and change the variables, the updates are reflected live.
+Further if you open [localhost:3000]() and change the design-properties, the updates are reflected live.